district-civic-labs/districtciviclabs.org/README.md

 ## Getting started

 You'll need to [install Ruby](https://www.ruby-lang.org/en/documentation/installation/) if you haven't already.
+Check the `.ruby-version` file to see which one we're using.

 Install the dependencies: